§727. Powers of the parish president; penalties for violations

 (iv) The sheriff of the parish or his designee.

-police chiefs, and emergency medical services shall be appointed to the committee by
+chiefs, and emergency medical services shall be appointed to the committee by those persons

 (4) The committee shall meet no less than twice per year and shall submit a report

-Preparedness on or before April first of each year, commencing on April 1, 2010.
-The
+on or before April first of each year, commencing on April 1, 2010.
+The annual report shall

-annual report shall address those issues identified by the director in consultation with the
+address those issues identified by the director in consultation with the regional parish office

-emergency advisory committee may be satisfied through any existing committee formed
+advisory committee may be satisfied through any existing committee formed within the

-within the parish for the purpose of addressing the issues of homeland security and
+parish for the purpose of addressing the issues of homeland security and emergency

-emergency preparedness provided that such existing committee meets the membership
+preparedness provided that such existing committee meets the membership requirement set

 (7) Nothing herein shall restrict or impair the rights and responsibilities of a